hackclub/blot/guides/10PRINT2.md

   width="512px"
 />

 In the original 10PRINT artwork, the lines can face in either direction randomly.
-By calling the `rand()` function built into Haxidraw, we can randomly swap between the two line styles.
+By calling the `rand()` function built into Blot, we can randomly swap between the two line styles.

 Since `rand()` returns a number between 0 and 1, 50% of the time it's going to be over 0.5.